Paul Morin (illustrator): Career

 Morin started painting in 1977 and worked in Toronto as a freelancer during the 1980s.
 For his freelance career, Morin worked on film and literary artwork as an illustrator.
 In specific projects, Morin created billboard advertisements on Aida for the Canadian Opera Company.
 Morin also created advertisements for the SkyDome's 1989 opening.

-In 1990, Morin's first children's books illustrations appeared in a work written by Tololwa Mollel called The Orphan Boy.
+In 1990, Morin's first children's books illustrations appeared in a work written by Tololwa M. Mollel called The Orphan Boy.
 Throughout the 1990s, Morin continued to illustrate children's books for authors including Joseph Bruchac, Betsy James and Alice McLerran.
 By the mid-2010s, his children's illustrations had appeared in twenty books.
 For his own works, Morin published Animal Dreaming in 1998 and provided the illustrations in the book.

 By 2000, Morin's art creations were shown at the Canadian Museum of Civilization and Wellington County Museum.
 From 2007 to 2012, Morin established art galleries in Rockwood, Ontario, Erin, Ontario and the Alton Mill Art Center.
 For his gallery works, Morin primarily focused on landscape paintings.
 In 2015, Morin bought a town hall in Alton, Ontario and spent almost two years converting it into an art gallery.
 Outside of his own galleries, Morin had heirlooms and artwork shown at the Milton Centre for the Arts in 2015.
 Leading up to that year, he had previously designed the food packaging for the maple leaf cream cookies made by Dare Foods.
 By 2020, Morin had expanded his artistry into art installations and sculpture.